Part of a series on Marvel Comics. [View Related Entries]

 Many other Spider-Man animated television shows were subsequently released, including Spider-Man and Spider-Man and His Amazing Friends in the 1980s, Fox Kids' Spider-Man and Spider Man-Unlimited in the 1990s, followed by Spider-Man Unlimited (1999), Spider-Man: The Animated Series (2003), The Spectacular Spider-Man (2008) and Ultimate Spider-Man (2012).

-On May 3rd, 2002, Sony Pictures Entertainment released the Sam Raimi directed film Spider-Man, starring actor Tobey Maguire as Peter Parker, Williem Dafoe as the Green Goblin, James Franco as his son Harry Osborn and Kirsten Dunst as Mary Jane Watson (shown below, left).
-On June 30th, 2004, the sequel Spider-Man 2 was released, in which Spider-Man faces the villain Doctor Octopus (shown below, right).
+On May 3rd, 2002, Sony Pictures Entertainment released the Sam Raimi directed film Spider-Man, starring actor Tobey Maguire as Peter Parker, Williem Dafoe as the Green Goblin/Norman Osborn, James Franco as his son Harry, and Kirsten Dunst as Mary Jane Watson (shown below, left).
+On June 30th, 2004, the sequel Spider-Man 2 (shown below, right) was released, in which Spider-Man faces the villain Doctor Octopus, played by Alfred Molina.

 On May 4th, 2007, the final film in Sam Raimi's trilogy Spider-Man 3 was released, in which Spider-Man faces an extraterrestrial symbiote who turns into the villain Venom (shown below).

-On June 30th, 2012, film The Amazing Spider-Man was released, starring Andrew Garfield as Peter Parker, Emma Stone as Gwen Stacy and Rhys Ifans as Dr. Curt Connors (shown below, left).
+On June 30th, 2012, film The Amazing Spider-Man was released, starring Andrew Garfield as Peter Parker, Emma Stone as Gwen Stacy and Rhys Ifans as Dr. Curt Connors/ The Lizard (shown below, left).
 On May 2nd, 2014, the sequel The Amazing Spider-Man 2 was released (shown below, right), in which Spider-Man faces the living electric generator villain Electro (played by Jamie Foxx).